ottter/dotfiles/README.md

 ```

 # Generate secrets dotfile
 I wanted to keep all secrets in a separate dotfile and I obviously don't want to put that on GitHub.
-This can be done after running `install.sh`:
+This can be done before or after running `install.sh` without it being lost.
+This is because `install.sh` copys over files from the repo, overwriting existing and `.bashrc` runs all files in `$HOME/.dotfiles`.
 ```
 $   touch $HOME/.dotfiles/.secrets
 $   echo "EXAMPLE_TOKEN=1234321" >> $HOME/.dotfiles/.secrets
-$   source $HOME/.dotfiles/.secrets
+$   source $HOME/.bashrc
 ```

 # Revert to (mostly) a default configuration